Before hitting the woods this fall, make sure you purchase your license and brush up on Tennessee’s hunting regulations.

 Hunters may also pursue small game on private lands, but it is essential to obtain explicit permission from landowners before hunting.
 Trespassing without permission is illegal and subject to penalties.

 For detailed maps and information on public hunting lands in Tennessee, hunters can utilize the TWRA’s online public land hunting maps and tools, which provide up-to-date information on access points, regulations, and available species.
+Keep in mind that some public areas require special access draws, so double check TN’s hunting regulations before you go.

 Hunter education is a mandatory requirement for most individuals seeking to purchase a Tennessee Small Game license.
 The state requires all hunters born after January 1, 1969, to complete a hunter education course approved by the Tennessee Wildlife Resources Agency.